mahaloz/old_mahaloz.re/_posts/ctf/2020-02-14-hacktm-2020-hackdex.md

 > "The binary is still in development.
 The final version would have let you play
 > boggle"

+All the files for this chall, including my solve, can be found [here](https://github.com/mahaloz/mahaloz.re/tree/master/writeup_code/hacktm-20).

 ## Introduction
 After the first 24 hours of HackTM-20 playing with pwndevils, I was finished working on all the "Bear" reversing challenges with @fish.
 I decided it was time to confront